7 Subtle Signs That You’ve Got a Problem with Alcohol

 April is Alcohol Awareness Month.
 As the month comes to a close, we want to remind our readers that there are signs, often discounted, that a person may have a drinking problem.
 Problem drinkers generally show several signs together and that is where their friends and families should be concerned:

-- Many people who drink alcohol have found themselves in an embarrassing situation at some point.
-Embarrassing enough that they vow that will never happen again…and it doesn’t.
-But if you have the same experience over and over and cannot seem to break the pattern, this is a problem.
+Many people who drink alcohol have found themselves in an difficult or embarrassing situation at some point. if you have the same experience over and over and cannot seem to break the pattern, this is a problem.

-- For some people, this is just their normal way of life.
+For some people, being late is just their normal way of life.
 Watch to see if this is a departure from the norm or if it is increasing.

-- The term “black out” sounds so dramatic.
-Some might find it easier to dismiss by calling it a memory lapse.
-You may find them fishing for information the next day “Did I do anything embarrassing last night?”
-To be clear: a person is not conscious when they pass out, but they are conscious when they black out.
+You may find someone fishing for information the day after drinking or saying something like: “Did I do anything embarrassing last night?”
+To be clear: a person is not conscious when they pass out, but they are conscious when they blackout.
 They can continue to party and not have any memory of it the next day.

 There are a number of treatment options that can lead to recovery.

 At our luxurious, private center, you can dive into your questions about your alcohol intake, discuss the roots of your drinking or learn how your mental health can affect your drinking habits.
 You’re more than a patient to us; you are a person who chose to make Cliffside Malibu a part of your recovery family.
 Call (855) 403-5641 to schedule an appointment.